kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 #### Process to publish the release blog

 1. Open a PR against [k/website](https://github.com/kubernetes/website) targeting the `main` branch, and adding a front matter with `draft: true`.
+This flag will ensure that the blog will not be published even if it passes the target publication date, but available from the CI build for PRs.

 2. The PR has to be reviewed by the SIG Docs Blog team, which will provide a content and style review.
 SIG's chairs and tech leads will provide a tech review.
-After lgtm and approve labels are applied, the blog will be merged in the `main` branch, in draft mode, so not visible on the Kubernetes blog.
+After `lgtm` and `approve` labels are applied, the blog can be merged to the `main` branch.
+With the `draft: true` flag, this blog will not be published to the website.

 3. In a second PR opened (ideally) a week before the release day, the Comms Lead will:
 - remove the `draft: true` parameter
 - ensure the date parameter is set to the release date
 - add the release logo and theme to the final release blog

+> [!IMPORTANT]
-Important: This PR will be merged by the Docs Lead, launching the `/unhold` command on the release day.
-The Comms Lead just has to make sure that the PR is ready for merge, having all the checks passed and required `lgtm` and `approve` labels applied.
+> Because of the merge freeze in place, this PR will need to be merged by the Docs Lead, triggering the `/unhold` command on the release day.
+The Comms Lead just has to make sure that the PR is ready for merge with all the checks passed and required `lgtm` and `approve` labels applied.

 An example of this final PR can be found [here](https://github.com/kubernetes/website/pull/51991/files).